Prospective business owners

 Uniform Limited Liability Company Act, which may not be in

 the business's best interests.

-called managers, are protected from personal liability for the acts of
+called members or managers, are protected from personal liability for the acts of

 the company.
 They are not personally liable for debts, obligations, or